bitcoin/bitcoin/README.md

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+Bitcoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process